-PHYSICAL DESCRIPTION: This product is a smooth paste with a slightly medicinal odor and comes in various colors.
+PHYSICAL DESCRIPTION: This product is a heavy, pigmented, pourable paste with a slight odor.

 HEALTH HAZARDS: CAUTION!
-May cause eye, skin, and respiratory tract irritation, especially if exposure is prolonged.
+May cause mild eye, skin, and respiratory tract irritation, especially if exposure is prolonged.
 May be harmful if ingested.
-May cause skin sensitization in susceptible individuals.
-Contains compound that has shown carcinogenic and mutagenic effects.
 Contains trace amounts of crystalline silica, a known human carcinogen by inhalation.